Gentile Portino da Montefiore: Charles' mainstay

 The papal legate convoked the synod of the Hungarian prelates, who declared the monarch inviolable in December 1308.
 There, they also urged Ladislaus Kán, who had captured Otto, to hand over the Holy Crown to Charles.
 However, the Transylvanian oligarch refused to do so.
 During the synod, Gentile also dealt with ecclesiastical affairs.
 The prelates also threatened with excommunication of those noblemen, who unlawfully seized and usurped church property.
 In preparation for Charles' second coronation, Henry Kőszegi met papal legate Gentile and other prelates in his manor on 4 June 1309, where he confirmed his oath of allegiance to Charles on behalf of himself and his family.
 Having waited in vain a half years that Ladislaus Kán changes his mind, Gentile consecrated a new crown for Charles.
 Simultaneously, the Transylvanian oligarch also entered an alliance with Stefan Dragutin, also a descendant of the Árpáds, which urged the cardinal to secure Charles' legitimacy.
 Archbishop Thomas crowned Charles king with the new crown in the Church of Our Lady in Buda on 15 or 16 June 1309.
 However, most Hungarians regarded his second coronation invalid.
 Gentile left Buda for Pressburg (present-day Bratislava, Slovakia) in the autumn of 1309.
 Gentile attempted to marry Charles' sister Clementia off to a Hungarian lord, but the princess was engaged to Ferdinand of Majorca before that.
 After the negotiations with Ladislaus Kán did not proceed, the papal legate excommunicated the lord and placed his province under interdict on 25 December 1309.
 Gentile, who sent Benedict, Bishop-elect of Transylvania to meet the oligarch, was still trusted in the deal and promised if Ladislaus Kán returns the crown on the deadline of 2 February 1310, he withdraws the penalty imposed.
 Thereafter Thomas, alongside Amadeus Aba and Dominic Rátót, negotiated with the voivode in Szeged on 8 April 1310, on the conditions of return of the crown.
 Gentile also sent his confessor and chaplain, Franciscan lector Denis to the meeting.
 Ladislaus Kán finally agreed to give the Holy Crown to Charles.
 On 27 August 1310, Archbishop Thomas put the Holy Crown on Charles's head in Székesfehérvár; thus, Charles's third coronation was performed in full accordance with customary law.
 However, Charles' rule remained nominal in most parts of his kingdom.
 Matthew Csák laid siege Buda in June 1311, and Ladislaus Kán declined to assist the king.
 In response to the attack, Gentile excommunicated Matthew Csák on 6 July 1311.
 Charles sent an army to invade Csák's domains in September, but it achieved nothing.
 Pope Clement called back his papal legate to the Roman Curia in order to attend the Council of Vienne.
-Gentile left Hungary on 10 September 1311.
+Gentile issued his last charter in Pressburg on 9 September and thereafter left Hungary on 10 September 1311.
+He resided in Wiener Neustadt already on 12 September 1311.